-This Deadly Ocean Creature Changes Color To Blue When It’s Threatened
+‘Blue-Ringed Octopus’: This Deadly Ocean Creature Changes Color To Blue When It’s Threatened

 This creature, although it is deadly, is just like other animals.
 It will only attack and will appear bluish if its life is threatened.
 So, as long as you won’t hurt him.
 It will not harm you.
 However, with one bite, it can kill you.

 According to National Geographic, blue-ringed octopus, also referred to as Hapalochlaena, is considered one of the ocean’s most venomous creatures.
-This is because of its saliva that contains tetrodotoxin, which is a potent neurotoxin, and can triggers respiratory failure.
+This is because of its saliva that contains tetrodotoxin, which is a potent neurotoxin, and could trigger respiratory failure.

 There are about 10 species of this creature found from Japan to Australia.
 The smaller species often emerge in the shallow waters, in which humans spot them and are able to interact with them.
 However, reports showed that there were at least three deaths in Australia caused by the blue-ringed octopus.